osmlowis/NinjaGame/README.md

-My first JavaScript game!
+## **My first JavaScript game!**

+From the Introduction to Programming course by HackerHero.

-For this game, we are using variables and functions to move a Ninja on our screen.
+For this game, variables and functions are used to move a Ninja on the screen.